ChandanieT/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Hm340w0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-osTicket was downloaded and extracted. the “upload” folder was copied INTO "c:\inetpub\wwwroot" and Within "c:\inetpub\wwwroot", “upload” folder was renamed to “osTicket”.
+osTicket was downloaded and extracted. the upload folder was copied INTO "c:\inetpub\wwwroot" and Within "c:\inetpub\wwwroot", the upload folder was renamed to “osTicket”.
 OsTicket was launched on a web broswer for set up by click on Broswer 80 (as shown above)

 Osticket is an open source support ticket system and customer support platformn.
 The software features a built-in customer portal that allows users to submit tickets and track the status of their requests.
 The osticket uses a MysQL database to store information.